antennaio/jquery-bar-rating/README.md

   bar rating plugin on clear
     ✓ should restore original rating
     ✓ should set correct class
+    ✓ should pass correct values to a callback

   bar rating plugin on destroy
     ✓ should remove data
     ✓ should show the select field back again
+    ✓ should pass correct values to a callback

   bar rating plugin on set value
     ✓ should set correct value